 While Florianópolis has a bus system connecting the city with most of the districts and beaches around the island, we found it to be unreliable and difficult to use.
 Services are irregular and usually take a long time, making several stops along the way.

 Uber, although more expensive, is a much easier way to get around.
-Car hire is an even more convenient option, although pricier still.
+Car hire is an even more convenient option, and you can find and compare the best deals on RentalCars.

 The road infrastructure is pillared by a single main road that circles around the edge of the island.
 The traffic along it can get very busy, especially during peak summer season.